-(3) Mr. Torres, Ms. Karrmann and Mr. Agarwal were not named executed officers in 2018 or 2019.
+(3) None of Mr. Torres, Ms. Karrmann or Mr. Agarwal was a named executed officer in 2018 or 2019.
 Therefore, no compensation information for these years appears in this table for these officers.

 (4) Each of Mr. Agarwal's 2020 salary, annual cash incentive, and severance payment was paid in Singapore dollars and has been translated into U.S. dollars at the December 31, 2020 exchange rate of 0.75557 Singapore dollars.